Grate-Oracle-Lewot/GrateCrystal/README.md

 - Metronome can now turn into moves that the user already knows.

 - When Sweet Scent is used outside of battle, the wild Pokémon encountered will have its level set to the level of the first Pokémon in your party plus or minus 2 (accounting for underflow or overflow).
+This is inspired by Polished Crystal's Sweet Honey.

 ## Items
 - Press Start in the Pack to sort items by type (even during battle)